danielan987/advanced_nasa_weather_forecast_app/README.md

-# Advanced NASA Weather Forecast App by Future Clouds
+# Advanced Weather Forecasting App by Future Clouds

 ## Project Summary
 An app where users can obtain weather predictions for a location and dates they select for a trip they have in advance.